Lead a different life

 where your sensitivity is your superpower!

 In 2015, I led a keynote presentation titled “Get Perfectly Imperfect and Lead” and a workshop titled “Success Starts With Self-Love” at Chadron State College for their Women’s Leadership Summit.
 Both talks were so powerful for my audience that they left young women in tears.
 I went in with a general idea on what I wanted to cover, but I freed myself from a strict agenda or perfectly memorized script.
-By leading authentically as a highly sensitive soul, I was relatable, relaxed, and most importantly, I got my message across with love.
+By leading authentically, I was relatable, relaxed, and most importantly, I got my message across with love.

 But it wasn’t always this way…